Ali Sedighi

 3. The Rational Brain (Neocortex)

 The neocortex is responsible for higher-order thinking, language processing, and rational analysis.
 While we often believe this is where our decisions originate, neuroscience reveals that the rational brain primarily justifies decisions that have already been made by the reptilian and emotional systems.
-It's the part that needs logical reasons to support emotional choices.

 Understanding this three-part decision-making system explains why purely logical appeals often fail to convert.
 A successful CRO strategy must address all three brain systems, with particular emphasis on the reptilian and emotional brains that drive initial decision-making.